I’m a new manager and have concerns about an RN’s performance. How do I know if or when it is appropriate to file a complaint with the CRNS?

 - The RN’s practice meets the threshold of professional incompetence or professional misconduct as defined in Sections 25 & 26 of The Registered Nurses Act, 1988.
 This could be because of repeated practice errors that pose an ongoing risk to client safety despite the provision of appropriate support and remediation (such as errors in medication management, pain management, documentation, etc.).
 Other examples can include theft from a workplace or misappropriation of drugs.

-- The RN’s practice does not uphold the CRNS Practice Standards (2024) or the CNA Code of Ethics for Registered Nurses (2017).
+- The RN’s practice does not uphold the current CRNS RN, RN(AAP) and/or NP practice standards or the Code of Conduct.
 An example of this could include a confidentiality breach or an issue with fitness to practice such as an addiction that impairs the nurse’s ability to practice safely and competently and impacts client safety.

 - An RN is terminated from their employment on the grounds of professional incompetence or professional misconduct.
 There is an employer obligation to report this according to Section 43(3) of The Registered Nurses Act, 1988.